eclipse-openj9/openj9-docs/CONTRIBUTING.md

 ## Submitting a contribution

 When you are happy with your changes, create a pull request, following the guidelines for submitting a contribution to OpenJ9 [here](https://github.com/eclipse/openj9/blob/master/CONTRIBUTING.md).

 In particular, if your changes address an issue, quote the issue number in the commit message.

+If there is still work to be done (either in the docs or in the code) after you create your pull request, add a "WIP" prefix to the title.

 ### Previewing pull requests